IIT Kharagpur: Halls of residence

-Undergraduate students choose between National Cadet Corps (NCC), National Service Scheme (NSS) and National Sports Organisation (NSO) or National Cultural Appreciation(NCA) for their first two years of study.
-IIT Kharagpur has common sports grounds for cricket, football, hockey, one court for volleyball, two for lawn tennis, four indoor badminton court, tracks for athletics; and swimming pools for aquatic events.
-Most of the hostels have their own sports grounds.
-The institute used to organise Shaurya, an annual inter-collegiate sports and games meet during October which was discontinued in 2012.
+Undergraduate students choose between the National Cadet Corps (NCC), National Service Scheme (NSS), National Sports Organisation (NSO), or National Cultural Appreciation (NCA) for their first two years of study.
+IIT Kharagpur has a range of sporting facilities including grounds for cricket, football, hockey, volleyball, lawn tennis, badminton (indoor and outdoor); a state-of-the-art athletics tracks; and swimming pools for aquatic events.
+Most hostels have their own dedicated sports grounds.
+The institute used to organise Shaurya, an annual inter-collegiate sports and games meet in October, which was discontinued in 2012.

 Organisation and administration

 Governance

-IIT Kharagpur shares a common Visitor (a position held by the president of India) and the IIT Council with other IITs.
+IIT Kharagpur shares a common Visitor (a position held by the President of India) and the IIT Council with other IITs.
 The rest of IIT Kharagpur's organisational structure is distinct from that of the other IITs.
-The Board of Governors of IIT Kharagpur is under the IIT Council, and has 13 members that include representatives of the states of West Bengal, Bihar, Jharkhand and Odisha, in addition to other members appointed by the IIT Council and the institute's senate.
-Under the Board of Governors is the institute director, who serves as the chief academic and executive officer of the IIT.
-He is aided by the deputy director.
-Under the director and the deputy director are the deans, heads of departments, registrar, president of the students' council, and chairman of the Hall Management Committee.
-The registrar is the chief administrative officer and oversees day-to-day operations.
+The Board of Governors of IIT Kharagpur is under the IIT Council, and has 13 members that include representatives of the states of West Bengal, Bihar, Jharkhand and Odisha, in addition to other members appointed by the IIT Council and the institute's Senate.
+Under the Board of Governors is the institute Director, who serves as the chief academic and executive officer of the IIT, and is aided by the Deputy Director.
+Under the Director and Deputy Director are the Deans, Heads of Department, the Registrar, President of the Students' Council, and Chairman of the Hall Management Committee (HMC).
+The Registrar is the chief administrative officer and oversees day-to-day operations.
 He is the custodian of records, funds, and other properties of the institute.
 Under the charge of the heads of departments (HOD) are the faculty (full-time professors as well as those of associate and assistant status).
 The wardens of hostels are placed under the chairman of the hall management committee in the organisation.

 IIT Kharagpur receives comparatively more funding than other engineering colleges in India.
-While the total government funding to most other engineering colleges is around ₹100–200 million ($2–4.5 million) per year, IIT Kharagpur gets nearly ₹1300 million per year.
+While the total government funding to most other engineering colleges is around ₹100–200 million (US$2–4.5 million) per year, IIT Kharagpur gets nearly ₹1300 million per year.
 Other sources of funds include student fees and research funding by industry-sponsored projects.
 IIT Kharagpur provide scholarships to all MTech students and research scholars to encourage them to pursue higher studies.
 The cost borne by undergraduate students, including boarding and mess expenses, is around ₹275 thousand per annum.
 35% of undergraduate students are given additional financial support based on personal need and economic background, with their annual expenses being nearly ₹64 thousand.

 The academic policies of IIT Kharagpur are decided by its senate.
 It consists of all professors of the institute, and administrative and student representatives.
 The senate controls and approves the curriculum, courses, examinations and results, and appoints committees to look into specific academic matters.
 The teaching, training and research activities of the institute are periodically reviewed by the senate to maintain educational standards.
-The Director of IIT Kharagpur is the ex officio chairman of the Institute Senate.